SAP-samples/teched2025-DT265/exercises/ex2/README.md

 ### Assign Extension Developer Role

-To extend the base model, assign the `PoetrySlamExtensionDeveloperRoleCollection` role collection to your user in the **customer subaccount**.
+To develop extensions for the **Poetry Slam Manager**, you require the authorizations to extend the base model.

+1. In the **customer subaccount**, go to **Security** -> **Role Collections**.
+2. Edit the role collection `PoetrySlamExtensionDeveloperRoleCollection` that was created by the **Poetry Slam Manager**.
+3. In section **Users**, start typing `DT265` in the **ID** field.
+4. Select your user (`DT265-0*nn*@education.cloud.sap`) from the **Identity Provider** `Custom IAS tenant`.
+Replace *nn* with your customer number.
+5. Click the `+`-button.
+6. Save the changes.

 > Note: The `PoetrySlamExtensionDeveloperRoleCollection` role collection is established within the base model as part of the extension enablement process.
-For more details beyond this excercise, refer to [Partner Reference Application tutorial - *Poetry Slam Manager* Application with extensibility](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/50-Multi-Tenancy-Features-Tenant-Extensibility.md#application-enablement).
+For more details beyond this exercise, refer to [Partner Reference Application tutorial - Poetry Slam Manager Application with extensibility](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/50-Multi-Tenancy-Features-Tenant-Extensibility.md#application-enablement).

 ### Pull the Base Model